One of the essential features of Exchange Server is the mailbox databases. Before you start…

 It is always great to get a total user count in Exchange.
 Get the total mailbox count if you are planning a migration or if there is a new Exchange project going on.
-It’s also possible that the customer or an external team wants to know how many user mailboxes are active in the organization.
+It’s also possible that the customer or an external team wants to know how many user mailboxes are active.
 If you need to know the total count in Exchange, you can get the information through the Exchange Management Shell very quickly with one command.
 Let’s see it in action.

 Get total user count in Exchange with PowerShell

-[PS] C:\>(Get-Recipient -RecipientTypeDetails usermailbox -ResultSize Unlimited).count
+[PS] C:\>(Get-Mailbox -RecipientTypeDetails UserMailbox -ResultSize Unlimited).count 33

-Get total user count in Exchange EAC
+Get total user count in Exchange Admin Center

-In this article, you learned how to get the total user count with just one line of PowerShell code.
+You learned how to get the total user count with one PowerShell command.
 That’s why I always recommend the Exchange Management Shell.
 You also learned how to find the total count with the Exchange Admin Center (EAC).

 Did you enjoy this article?
 You may like Move Exchange mailbox FailedOther stops at 95%.
 Don’t forget to follow us and share this article.